Standing Desk vs TreadMill Desk: Which One is Better?

 So, you've decided to go with a healthy alternative to a traditional desk.
 High five to you!
 There are so many great benefits to getting out of the chair and on your feet during the day, and there are several ways you can make that happen while working.

 Now the question is, do you go with a standing desk or really kick it up with a treadmill desk?
-There are pros and cons to each, so let's take a look at both options and see which one will best fit your needs.
+There are pros and cons to each, so let's take a look at standing desks and treadmill desks and see which one will best fit your needs.

 The lack of activity throughout the day is the real health and productivity killer.
 Sitting for long periods of time not only puts a strain on your back and neck, but it's also connected to obesity and increases the risk of developing a number of diseases.
 A study from the Journal of the American College of Cardiology found that women who sat more than 10 hours a day had a significantly increased risk of developing heart disease compared to women who sat less than 5 hours a day.